Espresso-Aficionados/website/recommendations/midrange-machines.md

     -  This can be added, but *really* shouldn't need to be at this price point.
 - Cheap plastic panels.
 Even Breville, often derided as "appliance grade", has metal outer panels.

+#### Lelit Victoria ($1099 US)
+*In short:* More or less an Elizabeth minus a service boiler.
+Cheaper because of the lack of service boiler and auto-refill controls.
+If you want a pre-PID'd single boiler machine, sure, go for it - but if you're handy it would be much more cost effective to just install a PID kit on a used Silvia to get roughly the same attributes.

+**The Good:**
+- PID control of boiler temperature, so temperature is stable.
+- Pressure is correct out of the box.
+- Quick heatup time because of ring group design.
+- Group is E61 compatible.
+- Very small!

+**The Not So Good:**
+- Single Boiler Dual Use; don't buy this if you're wanting an upgrade from a Silvia or Gaggia for milk drinks.
+- No auto-refill probe on the boiler.
+Be careful you don't burn out the element.
+- Stock tamper is quite bad, but this is more forgivable given its price point.